 While scouring the NextDoor App and trying to learn our new neighborhood after we moved, I found out about an open basketball night at Rehoboth Church near Tucker.
 That’s where I met the pastor’s wife who told me there was a week-long church camp that was just $50 for the week.
 For.The.Week.

 I almost didn’t believe her.
 I’ve paid that much for one DAY of camp – never for a whole week.
 Thanks to volunteers the church hosted an amazing faith-based camp.
 We will definitely be back there for Summer 2017.
-Speaking of faith based camps, a neighborhood church offer a free lunch program and drop off for three hours a day.
+Speaking of faith-based camps, a neighborhood church offers a free lunch program and drop off for three hours a day.
 It was so close, convenient and staffed with the sweetest volunteers.
 Sadly, it only lasted a few weeks.
 But A.J. had a blast and met some new playmates.